Cortana (Halo)

 Cortana's original design was based on the Egyptian queen Nefertiti; the character's holographic representation always takes the form of a woman.
 Game developer Bungie first introduced Cortana—and Halo—through the Cortana Letters, emails sent during Combat Evolved's production in 1999.

 The relationship between Cortana and Master Chief has been highlighted by reviewers as one of the most important parts of the Halo games' story.
 Cortana has been recognized for her believability and character depth, as well as her sex appeal.
 The character was the inspiration for Microsoft's intelligent personal assistant of the same name.

-Description
+Overview

-Cortana is an artificial intelligence found in the Halo franchise.
+Cortana is an artificial intelligence (AI) found in the Halo science fiction franchise.
 In the video games, Cortana often serves as an advisor and assistant to the player character, hacking alien computer systems and decoding transmissions.
 She speaks most of the first game's dialogue, and serves as a talkative foil for the quieter Master Chief, as well as a way of relaying information and objectives to the player.

-According to her backstory, Cortana was derived from the cloned brain of Dr. Catherine Elizabeth Halsey, the creator of the SPARTAN-II supersoldier project; Halsey's synapses became the basis for Cortana's processors.
+According to her backstory, Cortana was derived from the cloned brain of Dr. Catherine Halsey, the creator of the SPARTAN-II supersoldier project; Halsey's synapses became the basis for Cortana's processors.
 Cortana and other AIs are subject to a seven-year lifespan, after which they begin to dissemble and think themselves to death in a process known as rampancy.